Frequently Asked Questions

 The amount of radon in a home can be influenced by several factors, including:

-Radon is a colorless, odorless gas, and the only way to know if your home has high levels of radon is to conduct a radon test by a certified company such as Crown Environmental.
+Radon is a colorless, odorless gas, and the only way to know if your home has high levels of radon is to conduct a radon test by a certified company such as Crown Environmental, LLC.

 Radon gas can enter a home through any opening that allows air to flow between the inside and outside of the structure.
 However, certain areas of a home may be more prone to radon buildup than others.